NiccoBiondi/Pattern_Recognition/README.md

 * `$ cd Pattern_Recognition`

 ### Run the experiments
-There are some executables in `test/`(**TODO**) that we create to produce our experiments and an example of a bash script useful to run jointly multiple experiments.
+There are some executables in `test/` that we create to produce our experiments and an example of a bash script useful to run jointly multiple experiments.

-Anyway you can generate you own executable both trough the [CMake File](https://github.com/NiccoBiondi/Pattern_Recognition/blob/master/CMakeLists.txt) and as follows:
+Anyway you can generate you own executable either trough the [CMake File](https://github.com/NiccoBiondi/Pattern_Recognition/blob/master/CMakeLists.txt) or as follows:

-* `$ g++ ...`
+* `$ g++ -o test/CPP-executables/CPPnthreads PattRec_OMP/main.cpp PattRec_OMP/parallel.h PattRec_OMP/parallel.cpp PattRec_OMP/sequential.h PattRec_OMP/sequential.cpp PattRec_OMP/utilities.h PattRec_OMP/utilities.cpp -fopenmp -lstdc++fs`

-This one generate the executable for sequential and CPU parallelism and it requires the following arguments:
+This one generate the executable for sequential and CPU parallelism algorithms.
+It requires the following arguments:

 | Parameter | Type | Description |
 | ------ | ------ | ------ |